ioccc-src/webtool/README.md

 # Python Developer Help Wanted

 Python 🐍 is not the native language of the [IOCCC judges](https://www.ioccc.org/judges.html).
 As such, this code may fall well short of what someone fluent in python would write.

-We welcome python developers submmiting pull requests to improve this code ‼️
+We welcome python developers submitting pull requests to improve this code ‼️

 All that we ask is that your code contributions:

 - be well commented, or at least better commented than our code
-- pass pylint 10/10 with a minimum of disbale lines
+- pass pylint 10/10 with a minimum of disable lines
 - work as good, if not better than our code
-- be contribed under the same [BSD 3-Clause License](https://github.com/ioccc-src/submit-tool/blob/master/LICENSE)
+- code contributed under the same [BSD 3-Clause License](https://github.com/ioccc-src/submit-tool/blob/master/LICENSE)

 ## IMPORTANT NOTE: